List of One Life to Live characters introduced in the 1980s: Storylines

 In 1981, a young girl named Cassie Reynolds appeared and soon revealed herself as Dorian's daughter.
 Dorian had been in medical school when she had given birth to Cassie, whose father David Renaldi had run off with her.
-Mother and daughter reunited, and Dorian's husband Herb Callison adopted Cassie.
+The mother and daughter reunited, and Dorian's husband Herb Callison adopted Cassie.
 In 1985, Cassie became engaged to Rob Coronal, but by 1986 their marriage had ended in divorce.
 Dorian left Llanview in 1987 (and became the U.S. Ambassador to Mendorra) after discovering that Cassie was having an affair with Dorian's boyfriend, private detective Jon Russell.
 Cassie and Jon's relationship later fizzled as she reunited with ex-husband Rob.

 Cassie lives with a returned Melinda in Dorian's penthouse, but leaves town in 1988.
 Dorian returns in 1989, followed by Cassie in 1991.

 Much to Dorian's chagrin, Cassie becomes involved with Bo Buchanan; Dorian's machinations (and a failed attempt to kill Cassie by Bo's insane ex, Alex Olanov) do not stop the couple from marrying.
 Immediately after the wedding, however, Bo's presumed-dead wife Sarah Gordon appears, very much alive.
 An anguished Bo chooses to stay with Cassie, but their marriage later falls apart after Cassie realizes Bo is still in love with Sarah.

 In 1993, Cassie marries the Reverend Andrew Carpenter; she later miscarries their son, William.
 She finds an abandoned baby in the manger outside St. James Church.
 Beth, the mother of Cassie's foundling, appears but soon dies; her last wish is for Cassie and Andrew to adopt baby River.

 After baby William's death, Cassie and Andrew's marriage was never quite the same.
 Prior to their adopting River, Cassie suffered a mental breakdown, and Andrew nearly fell into an affair with close friend Marty Saybrooke.
 The Carpenters' marriage seemed to be getting back on even footing as they focused on raising their new son River, but when Cassie went back to work as a journalist at The Banner in 1997, she began a tempestuous working relationship with rival reporter Kevin Buchanan, one that slowly blossomed into mutual passion.
 Cassie broke her wedding vows and began an affair with Kevin, ruining her marriage and her reputation, even losing custody of River in the ensuing divorce and custody battle.
 Kevin and Cassie were deeply in love, however, and Kevin risked his life to save Cassie from the inferno that burnt down the Cramer homestead in Canton, Ohio.
 Meanwhile, Cassie's long-lost father, David Renaldi, returned to Llanview, stricken with ALS, to reconnect with his daughter and new grandson.